openvnf/cgw/README.md

     RCLONE_CONFIG_SFTP_PORT: "22"
     RCLONE_CONFIG_SFTP_PASS: "password" # Encoded "password".
 Leave blank to use ssh-agent
 ```

+Note that using `rclone_move` implies that transferred files will be removed from
+the source path `data/finished`.
+This keeps the containers memory-footprint manageable
+and enables file-cycling.
+If the process crashes during transfer no garbage data will remain
+on the destination address and you will notice a `Terminated` in the container log.
+When attempting to push duplicate files they will be removed from the source path but
+not overwritten/modified on the destination if [MD5/SHA](https://github.com/ncw/rclone#features)
+checksums and file-name are the same on both ends.
+Be aware this can cause data loss, if you were happen to lose the destination.
+Consider testing
+first using `--dry-run` flag first.

 ### Router Advertisement Daemon
 To enable router advertisement of IPv6 routing CGWs, enable the daemon as follows: